 Syracuse University: Peter Blanck interviews Professor Robert Freed Bales about his career developing practical methods of observation under adverse conditions in the field.

-How to cite this piece: Smith, Mark K. (2008) ‘Robert Freed Bales, group observation and interaction processes’, the encyclopaedia of informal education. [http://infed.org/mobi/robert-freed-bales-group-observation-and-interaction-processes/.
+How to cite this piece: Smith, Mark K. (2008) ‘Robert Freed Bales, group observation and interaction processes’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/robert-freed-bales-group-observation-and-interaction-processes/.
 Retrieved: insert date]

 © Mark K Smith 2008